-1. Angkor Thom
+1. Angkor Wat

-Standing exactly at the heart of this ancient city is the mesmerising Bayon Temple – the intersection between Heaven and Earth.
+Standing exactly at the heart of this city is the mesmerizing Bayon Temple – the intersection between Heaven and Earth.
 Constructed in the late 12th or early 13th century, it served as the official state temple of Jayavarman’s kingdom.
-The temple is known for its 216 gargantuan smiling stone faces of Avalokiteshvara – a bodhisattva who embodies the compassion of all Buddhas.
+The temple is known for its 216 gargantuan smiling faces of Avalokiteshvara – a bodhisattva who embodies the compassion of all Buddhas.
 They were carved on the many towers which jut out from the upper terrace and cluster around its central peak.
 The curious smiling image was thought by many to be the portrait of the King himself.

-2. Ta Prohm
+3. Ta Prohm

 - It’s recommended to buy the ticket the day before to avoid the massive crowd in the morning.
 The pass will be checked at the entrance of each major temple, so keep the pass with you.
-If you were caught at the site without a pass, you may get a considerable fine.
+If you get caught at the site without a pass, you may get a considerable fine.

 - The park is opened at 5:00 and closed at 18:00.
 Some temples might be closed earlier.